Yadier Molina: 2022

 On May 15, 2022, Molina and Adam Wainwright won their 203rd game as a starting battery, setting the MLB record.
 On May 22, Molina made his first career pitching performance as he closed an 18–4 win against the Pittsburgh Pirates.
 He gave up all four of the Pirates' runs on four hits and two home runs.
 His pitching debut came one week after that of teammate Albert Pujols, who also gave up four hits and two home runs in the ninth inning.
 On June 8, Molina came in to pitch again in the eighth inning of an 11-3 loss against the Tampa Bay Rays.
 In the mound appearance, Molina collected his first career pitching strikeout, punching out Rays infielder Isaac Paredes.

 On September 14, Wainwright and Molina set another MLB record by starting alongside one another for the 325th time, surpassing Mickey Lolich and Bill Freehan of the Detroit Tigers for the most starts by a battery in MLB history.
-His last game was played on October 8, 2022 as the Cardinals were beaten 2–0 in the 2022 Wild Card Series by the Philadelphia Phillies.
+His last game was played on October 8, 2022, as the Cardinals were beaten 2–0 in the 2022 Wild Card Series by the Philadelphia Phillies.
 He went one for four and left two runners on base.

 In 2022 he batted .214/.233/.302 in 262 at bats, and was the slowest player in major league baseball, with a sprint speed of 21.8 feet per second.

 International career

-Four World Baseball Classic (WBC) tournaments have been held – 2006, 2009, 2013, and 2017 – and Molina has participated in all of them for the Puerto Rican team.
-He was fellow defensive standout Iván Rodríguez’s backup in 2006 and 2009 and the primary catcher for the 2013 and 2017 squads.
+Molina played in the first four World Baseball Classic (WBC) tournaments – 2006, 2009, 2013, and 2017 – for Puerto Rico.
+He was fellow defensive standout Iván Rodríguez's backup in 2006 and 2009 and the primary catcher for the 2013 and 2017 squads.

-In his first classic in 2006, Molina played four games and collected three hits in five at-bats.
-In a 2009 tournament game against the Netherlands on March 9, Molina's eighth-inning double keyed a rally in which Puerto Rico won 3–1.
+In his first tournament in 2006, Molina played four games and collected three hits in five at-bats.
+In a 2009 game against the Netherlands on March 9, Molina's eighth-inning double keyed a rally in which Puerto Rico won 3–1.
 Speaking the next day, Molina stated that the previous night's double had been a bigger thrill than his two-run homer to beat the Mets in Game 7 of the 2006 NLCS.

 With Molina as the starting catcher in 2013, Puerto Rico earned the silver medal.
 Edwin Rodríguez, who had scouted Molina in Puerto Rico before the Cardinals signed him, became the manager for the 2013 squad.
-Shortly after learning he would be the 2013 manager, Rodríguez contacted Molina for input on constructing the roster.
+Shortly after learning he would be the manager, Rodríguez contacted Molina for input on constructing the roster.
 Molina prepared for the Classic by playing 14 games for the winter league team in Puerto Rico Rodríguez managed.
 Molina was voted on the All-World Baseball Classic team for the first time.